jacobwilliams/fortran-json-python/README.md

 ### Description

 Interfacing Fortran and Python via JSON.
-This is code described in [This blog post](http://degenerateconic.com/fortran-json-python/).
+This is code described in [this blog post](http://degenerateconic.com/fortran-json-python/).

 ### Building